 But can you really trust your ROI to a program?
 Facebook’s tools are invaluable, but they don’t beat a social media marketing professional monitoring every change, tailoring your ads to your ideal audience, and achieving your desired ROI.

 And the final resource you need to allot for is time, which we will go into next.

 We’ve discussed monitoring and optimizing Facebook ads a lot, but what exactly does it mean?
 Although the ads run on their own, that does not mean you can leave them unattended.
 Monitoring your campaigns includes keeping an eye on the metrics and progress.
 Ads Manager date presets lets you compare results from two time periods side to side.

 Turn off the ads or campaigns that aren’t generating any results and leave on the ones that are.
-The relevance score of each ad is a rating between 1 to 10 that estimates how well your ads resonates with those who have seen it.
+The relevance score of each ad is a rating between 1 to 10 that estimates how well your ads resonate with those who have seen it.
 Ads need at least 500 impressions before they can assess the rating.
 A consistently low relevance rating means it’s time to adjust your target audience

 The Facebook algorithm needs time to figure out just who to show your ads to in order to bring in the best results.
 A new campaign typically takes a week to complete learning, or 50 conversions, depending on which comes first.
 No matter how big your budget or audience, your campaign needs time to figure out what to do to best reach your customers.

 Completion of the learning phase only means that Facebook has gained its footing, but in our experience, a conversion campaign typically needs 3 to 6 months to really get going.
 But no matter how quick or how gradual it takes in optimizing Facebook ads, our advertising specialists are dedicated to achieving high ROI every time.